-Breastfeeding moms need around 500 extra calories (daily) to produce adequate breast milk.
+Breastfeeding moms need anywhere from 250-500 extra calories (daily) to produce adequate breast milk.
 With that in mind, weight loss shouldn’t be a goal for the first 3-6 months after giving birth.
 With patience, balanced blood sugar, and moderate exercise, weight loss will come—naturally—over a period of time.
-Ultimately, focus on a diet that’s rich in high-quality protein (wild-caught fish, grass-fed beef, pastured eggs), healthy fats, fresh fruits and veggies, as well as nuts and seeds.
-Try to avoid high sugar and processed foods and instead focus on whole, mostly unprocessed foods: leafy greens, bone broth, avocados, and ghee.
+Ultimately, focus on a diet that’s rich in high-quality protein (wild-caught fish, grass-fed beef, pastured eggs, cottage cheese), healthy fats, fresh produce, as well as nuts and seeds.
+Try to avoid high sugar and ultra-processed foods and instead focus on whole, mostly unprocessed foods: leafy greens, bone broth, avocados, and ghee.
 See here for the best foods to eat after giving birth.
 There’s no need to cut out entire food groups or count calories.
 Rather, it’s about the quality of your food over the quantity.
 Using supplements can be very helpful too.
-Work with your healthcare provider to support nutritional deficiencies.

 Sleep is crucial for everyone—pregnant, postpartum, or not!
 It’s especially important for balancing hormones and healing the body.
 But for obvious reasons, it’s the most challenging to prioritize.
 Nap when you can and enlist childcare support from friends, family members, or childcare providers.
 These tips for getting better sleep may help, too.
 It’s important to remember that sleep deprivation (and chronic stress) during the postpartum period can lead to sugar cravings, additional weight gain, and inflammation.

 3. Lean on your support team